StewieGriffin17/Competitive-programming-problem-solutions/README.md

-# Codeforces Problem Solutions
+# Competitive-programming-problem-solutions
-Welcome to the Codeforces Problem Solutions repository!
-This repository contains my solutions to various Codeforces problems, implemented in different programming languages including C, C++, Java, and Python.
+Welcome to the Competitive-programming-problem-solutions repository!
+This repository contains my solutions to various competitive programming problems from popular platforms such as HackerRank, LeetCode, Codeforces, and Beecrowd, implemented in different programming languages including C, C++, Java, and Python.

 # Overview
-Codeforces is a popular platform for competitive programming, offering a wide range of algorithmic and mathematical problems to solve.
-In this repository, you'll find my solutions to these problems categorized by the programming language used.
+Competitive programming is a sport where coders compete to solve algorithmic problems within a specified time frame.
+This repository serves as a comprehensive collection of my solutions to such problems, sourced from renowned competitive programming platforms like HackerRank, LeetCode, Codeforces, and Beecrowd.

+Each solution is meticulously crafted and optimized to meet the problem constraints and requirements.
+The repository not only showcases my problem-solving skills but also serves as a valuable resource for anyone looking to improve their coding proficiency, learn new algorithms, or prepare for coding interviews.

+The solutions are categorized by the souce website where the problem is taken from, making it easy to navigate and find specific solutions.
+Whether you are a beginner looking to understand basic concepts or an experienced coder aiming to refine your skills, you'll find useful examples and insights here.

 # Languages
 The solutions in this repository are written in the following programming languages: